libkeepass/pykeepass/README.rst

 **Attachment.data**

 the data that this attachment points to.
-Raises ``AttachmentError`` if data does not exist.
+Raises ``BinaryError`` if data does not exist.

 **Attachment.entry**